 The new MacBook Pro comes with no SD card slot, meaning if you are a photographer who uses SD or other camera cards, you’ll need a card reader compatible with USB-C ports on your MacBook Pro.
 Cable Matters USB 3.1 Type-C Dual Slot Card Reader is a nice one that reads all kinds of SD cards.

 All-in-one USB-C Hub

-If you have a number of external peripherals to connect to your MacBook Pro and feel the built-in ports aren’t enough, get this USB-C Hub from HooToo that allows you to charge your Mac, connect keyboards or memory cards, stream videos to TV via HDMI, and much more.
-You can also take a look at the best docking stations we recently curated.
+If you have a number of external peripherals to connect to your MacBook Pro and feel the built-in ports aren’t enough, this USB-C Hub from HooToo allows you to charge your Mac, connect keyboards or memory cards, stream videos to TV via HDMI, and much more.
+You can also take a look at our best docking station review for more.

 Cleaning & Cooling

-You might have heard this before, but there are a lot of considerations for choosing the best cooling pad for your laptop: size, weight, how quiet the fans are, turbo boost, etc. You won't go wrong with TeckNet Portable Ultra-Slim.
-This one Kootek Laptop Cooling Pad is also worth considering.
+You might have heard this before, but there are a lot of considerations for choosing the best cooling pad for your MacBook Pro: size, weight, how quiet the fans are, turbo boost, etc. You won’t go wrong with TeckNet Portable Ultra-Slim.
+The Kootek Laptop Cooling Pad is also worth considering.